 Isabelle, then nine years old, remained in England in diplomatic limbo.
 In the middle of the rebellion, her house was ambushed by Henry’s men and she was kept in Berkshire as the political machinations in London played out, not allowed to see Richard after his return and abdication or before his execution.
 Unclear what to do with her, the new Henry IV delayed returning her to France by proposing a match between her and Henry of Monmouth, now Prince of Wales.
 The French were horrified and it came to nothing.

-In May 1401, well over a year after Richard’s death, Henry signed a treaty with France at Leulinghelm that agreed to return a portion of Isabelle’s belongings, but it wasn’t until 1404 that she was finally allowed to return to France.
-At the time of her return, Isabelle was 15.
+In May 1401, well over a year after Richard’s death, Henry signed a treaty with France at Leulinghelm that agreed to return a portion of Isabelle’s belongings, and that July she was finally allowed to return to France.

 Her second husband, Charles, Duke of Orleans, became a leader of one faction in the ongoing Burgundian-Armagnac civil war.
 He made a deal with Henry IV’s government in England in 1412/1413 in the hopes of using them to permanently oust Burgundy, however Henry IV’s death in 1413 and Henry V’s accession helped fast-track England’s invasion.
 He fought at the Battle of Agincourt in October 1415 and was captured.
 He remained a prisoner in England until his release in 1440.